prometheus/docs/content/docs/instrumenting/writing_exporters.md

 If your monitoring exposes a total like this, drop the total.
 If you have to keep it around for some reason (e.g. the total includes things not counted individually), use different metric names.

+Instrumentation labels should be minimal, every extra label is one more that users need to consider when writing their PromQL.
+Accordingly, avoid having instrumentation labels which could be removed without affecting uniqueness of time series.
+Additional information around a metric can be added via an info metric, see below around how to handle version numbers.

+However there are cases where it is expected that virtually all users of a metric will want the additional information a non-unique label could add, so an info metric is not the right tradeoff.
+For example the mysqld_exporter's `mysqld_perf_schema_events_statements_total`'s `digest` label is a hash of the full query pattern and is sufficient for uniqueness.
+However it is of little use without the human readable `digest_text` label, which for long queries will contain only the start of the query pattern and is thus not unique.
+Thus we end up with both the `digest_text` for humans and the `digest` label for uniqueness.

 ### Target labels, not static scraped labels